steeldefencestudios/steeldefencestudios-site/README.md

 # Steel Defence Studios | Official Portfolio Site
-The official static portfolio and landing page for **Steel Defence Studios**, a game production consultancy and 3D asset studio specializing in the MENA region.
+The official static portfolio and landing page for **Steel Defence Studios**, a game production consultancy and 3D asset studio specialising in the MENA region.

 ## 🚀 Live Site